-You must contact the Government Digital Service (GDS) to get a domain name, a start page and an end page for your service.
+You must contact the Government Digital Service (GDS) to get a domain name for your service on GOV.UK.

-You must only advertise your GOV.UK start page.
+You must only advertise the URL (or short URL) of your GOV.UK start page.
 You must never advertise any other URL for your service anywhere.

 - who your users are

 GDS may ask you for more information about your service before deciding on an appropriate domain name for it.